Nationals vs. Astros Player Props Betting Odds

 Bregman Stats

-- Bregman has 61 hits with eight doubles, a triple, nine home runs, 35 walks and 39 RBI.
-He's also stolen one base.
+- Bregman has eight doubles, a triple, nine home runs, 36 walks and 39 RBI (63 total hits).
+He's also swiped one base.

 Bregman Recent Games